syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 # Excel to JSON Conversion

-Essential XlsIO supports converting Excel data as JSON files by simply saving the workbook using the `SaveAsJson` method.
-This is support includes the features to save.
+Essential XlsIO supports to convert Excel data as JSON files by simply saving the workbook using the `SaveAsJson` method.
+This support includes the features:

-* a workbook as a simple JSON file or JSON file with XML schema
+* Save as a simple JSON file or a JSON file as schema
-* a workbook to JSON
+* Save a workbook to JSON
-* a worksheet to JSON
+* Save a worksheet to JSON
-* a range to JSON
+* Save a range to JSON
-* a stream with above feature
+* Save as a stream with the above features

-## Workbook to JSON
+## Workbook to JSON as schema

-The following code illustrates how to convert an Excel workbook to JSON file.
+The following code illustrates how to convert an Excel workbook to the JSON file or JSON filestream as schema.

 {% tabs %}